lplpl123/Lps-Sticky-Notes/README.md

 ## Update
 2025.12.9

-Now can save the color and font size.
+* Now can save the color and font size.
-Now can see the current theme.
+* Now can see the current theme.
+* Fix the drag bug.

 ## Contact
 ![image](./notes/Readme/code.jpg)